wp-plugins/wp-members/readme.txt

 == Changelog ==

-= 3.3.0.4 =
+= 3.3.1 =

+* Update membership product expiration to allow for a "no gap" expiration (i.e. renewal begins from expiration date, optional) or default (renewal begins from today or expiration date, whichever is later).
+* Update user activation to use wp_set_password().
+* Update display of membership product slugs to text (instead of a form input).
+They can't be edited.
+* Added empty /inc/dialogs.php for customizations and plugins that try to include the legacy dialogs file.
+* Updates to user profile screen which allows users with 'edit_users' capability (admins) to edit their own profile.
+* Fixes a bug that caused the user profile display for a new user to say "reactivate" instead of "activate".
+* Fixes a bug in the membership renewal that sets the individual date meta forward two periods instead of one.
+* Fixes a bug in the hidden fields lookup that caused hidden posts with a membership limitation to not display to users who had a matching membership.
+* Changed custom menu options to use wp_nav_menu_item_custom_fields action hook.
+This is a "made up" hook that is not actually part of WP.
+But somewhere along the line, some menu-focused plugins began using it in their custom walkers.
+By not using it in WP-Members, that caused some problems for users who also used one of those other plugins or themes.
+This updates shifts to use this "non-standard" action hook these other themes and plugins are using in order to apply some level of compatibility.

+Including all 3.3.0.x patches:
 * Provides a workaround for a bug in the dialogs setting when custom dialogs are applied.
 This targets an issue specifically affecting users with the WP-Members Security extension installed.
+(3.3.0.4)
 * Fixes a bug when products are enabled but no default is set.
 Allows for no default membership assigned at registration.
+(3.3.0.4)
 * Fixes a bug that caused the post restricted message to display on the short form when it was in password reset and forgot username state.
+(3.3.0.4)
 * Added wpmem_get_hidden_posts() API function to return an array of post IDs marked as hidden.

-= 3.3.0.3 =
+(3.3.0.4)
 * Fixes a shortcode issue for the [wpmem_logged_in] shortcode when using the meta_key attribute.
 3.3.0 added a "compare" attribute, and with this addition, it broke the original default use of the shortcode.
-This bug is fixed in the 3.3.0.3 release.

-= 3.3.0.2 =
+(3.3.0.3)
 * Fixes an issue with registration/profile form fields when used in the profile.
 It was intended to introduce separate selection of fields for registration and profile update in 3.3.0.
 However, there is an issue that causes profile fields to both (1) not correctly display and (2) if they do, they do not update correctly.
-All users who updated to 3.3.x should update to 3.3.0.2 to correct this.

-= 3.3.0.1 =
+(3.3.0.2)
 * Fixes issue when updating where the stylesheet selector indicates "use_custom" but the actual URL is to a default stylesheet.
 The problem can be corrected manually, but this fix applies the custom URL to the new standard setting for the defaults.
+(3.3.0.1)
 * Fixes bug where any stylesheet other than the default reverts to the default ("no float").
 This was due to the database version being wiped when settings were updated.
 This fix correctly applies the database version when updating settings.
+(3.3.0.1)
 * Fixes bug when captcha is used (unknown validate() function).
 The validate() function should have been declared and used as a static method.
 This fix declares validate() as static and then uses it as such.
+(3.3.0.1)
 * Fixes undefined string variable when successful registration is executed.
+(3.3.0.1)

 = 3.3.0 =